Spaying & Neutering

 What is the procedure to spay/neuter a cat?

-Your kitty should be fasted overnight, then brought into the hospital in the morning.
+Your kitty should be fasted overnight and brought into the hospital in the morning.
 Pre-surgical bloodwork is drawn to make sure the internal organs are functioning normally.
 A sedative is given, an IV catheter is placed, and the cat is anesthetized.
 A small area is clipped, and the surgery is performed in our OR.
 Blood pressure, heart rate, and oxygen levels are monitored closely.
 Fluids are given, and temperature monitored and controlled by trained technicians.
-When surgery is finished, the kitty is monitored, given long-acting pain medication and warmed until fully awake.
+When surgery is finished, the kitty is monitored, given long-acting pain medication and kept warm until fully awake.
 Sutures are generally absorbable and do not have to be removed.